Who Can Examine?

 Consultant Examiners

-Applications for consultancy are reviewed annually by the Board of Directors.
-If approved, applicants must adhere to non-disclosure policies, detail conflicts of interest, and be active participants in the examination process as defined by the member participation policy, including accepting and fulfilling two (2) assignments per year when selected.
+Applications for consultancy are reviewed quarterly by the Board of Directors.
+If approved, new consultants must adhere to non-disclosure policies, detail conflicts of interest, and be active participants in the examination process as defined by the member participation policy, including accepting and fulfilling two (2) assignments per year when selected.